 I started questioning friends with kids in college.
 Having gotten enough varying answers to make my head spin, I decided we needed a family meeting.
 First family rule; I will not pay for alcohol.
 I am not sticking my head in the sand and pretending kids won’t go out and drink, but I don’t have to pay for it either.
 They can use their summer earnings for that stuff.
 Books and school supplies were to go on my credit card (which was also there for emergencies.)
 Food, depending on whether your student has a meal plan, lives in an apartment (even on campus) may vary.
-We chose to go with Garnet Bucks (averaging about $100 a month), which can be used in dining halls, campus restaurants, and grocery stores; as well as give her an additional allowance of $75 a week.
+We chose to go with Dining Dollars which roll over and lasts until they leave the university and can be used in dining halls, campus restaurants, and grocery stores (averaging about $100 a month); as well as give her an additional allowance of $75 a week.
 How did we come up with this number?
 Basically, after polling other parents whose students also didn’t have a meal plan, but had a kitchen, $75 was right in the middle of the census.
 Some dorms do require a meal plan (hers did not), so numbers would have to be adjusted.
 In addition, some girls belong to sororities, which have dues that provide meals (but usually not on weekends).
 Our daughter ate lunch at her sorority house regularly.
 If our daughter chooses to use her allowance up on pedicures and sushi, then peanut butter and jelly can help to balance her budget.
 The point here is that we are not looking for our daughter to suffer (I assure you she has never endured any sort of agonizing hardship), but rather to learn to budget her money.
-It is our goal to not have to support her after college and optimistic this may ease her into that realm.
+It is our goal to not have to support her after college and feel optimistic this may ease her into that realm.

 Consider having your students get their own credit cards.
 It is a great way for them to start learning how to budget themselves while building their credit for when they are out on their own.
-Click here for some of our credit card recommendations.
+Our credit card recommendations.

 Frugal, an Excellent Option